upenndigitalscholarship/monuments-research-group/essay/Confederate-Flag-Controversy-at-Ole-Miss-2.md

 In the early 1980s, the University of Mississippi (Ole Miss) was embroiled in controversy over its ongoing use of the Confederate flag as a school symbol.
 In spring of 1982, the University of Mississippi student body elected its first Black cheerleader, John Hawkings, to the school squad.
 But that fall, Hawkings refused to take part in the traditional waving of the Confederate Battle Flag at the home opener.
 Although Hawkins attended the game, the responsibility was given to another cheerleader.[^1]

-[^1]: United Press International, "Oxford, Miss," _Carolina Times _(Durham).

 While the Confederate Battle Flag was not an official school symbol, it was in regular use as an unofficial one.
 Hawkings' refusal to wave it was the first incident in what became a larger confrontation between Black students and the university the following spring.[^2] According to the Black journalist organization _United Press International_, the school's Black Student Union presented university officials with a petition of 13 demands, including "removal of 'all racist symbols' such as the Rebel flag, the Colonel Rebel mascot and the song 'Dixie' at school events.
 They also called for more Black faculty, counselors, Black Studies classes and job placement programs for Blacks."[^3] It is unclear if these requests were made public by the Black Student Union or if they were leaked to the student body by word of mouth.

-[^2]: United Press International, "Use of rebel flag stirs dispute at Ole Miss," _Afro-American_ (Baltimore, MD).

-[^3]: United Press International, "Black Students Protest Rebel Flag At Ole Miss," _Atlanta Daily World_.

 But when the broader, predominantly white student population found out about the demand to remove the flag from school events, the result was a face-off between white and Black students.
 The _Atlanta Daily World_, the _Carolina Times_, and the _Afro-American_ published reports by UPI detailing the controversy.
 The UPI reported that on Monday, April 18th, 1983, "hundreds of white students gathered on campus...singing 'Dixie' and chanting 'Save the Flag.'"[^4] The students then protested in front of the house of Chancellor Porter Fortune before moving on to the school's only Black fraternity house at the time, home of Phi Beta Sigma.[^5]

-[^4]: United Press International, "Black Students Protest Rebel Flag At Ole Miss," _Atlanta Daily World_.

-[^5]: United Press International, "Black Students Protest Rebel Flag At Ole Miss," _Atlanta Daily World_.

 While reports from UPI conveyed the bare facts of the event, it was a series of op-eds that captured the emotional depth of the stand-off.
 The UPI report on the April 18th protests, for instance, only stated "there were no incidents,"[^6] a phrasing that conveyed no physical injury, without documenting the psychological and traumatic effects of the events.
 Leon Daniel, a UPI reporter, authored his own op-eds to publicize the emotional response to the stand-off.
-In his reporting on the April 18th demonstration, he interviewed a member of the Black fraternity that was the site of the protests: "'I was afraid,' said \[Danny] Love, who described how he and several other brothers huddled inside the only fraternity house for Blacks at Ole Miss, listening to the mob outside scream 'nigger.'...
+In his reporting on the April 18th demonstration, he interviewed a member of the Black fraternity that was the site of the protests: "'I was afraid,' said \[Danny\] Love, who described how he and several other brothers huddled inside the only fraternity house for Blacks at Ole Miss, listening to the mob outside scream 'nigger.'...
 'We knew they were capable of breaking into the house.'"[^7] (Daniel, "2 decades after Ole Miss riot Stars and Bars still wave,") Love's account, Daniel pointed out, stands in stark contrast to the characterization of Ed Meek, Ole Miss' director of the university's department of public relations, who claimed "It was nothing but a spring pep rally."[^8]

-[^6]: United Press International, "Black Students Protest Rebel Flag At Ole Miss," _Atlanta Daily World_.
-[^7]: Afro-American* (Baltimore, MD).
-[^8]: Daniel, "2 decades after Ole Miss riot Stars and Bars still wave," __Afro-American__ (Baltimore, MD).

 Daniel reported on facets of the controversy that mainstream news services were not capturing, emphasizing the impact of the volatile white counter-protests—and the Battle Flag itself—on Black students.
 He went on to write:

 >Fear is what this story is all about, although some on both sides of the issue insist it is about...the  confederate flag that white Ole Miss students are fond of waving at football games.
 To many of the 700 or so black students, it seems that the 9,300 white students and thousands of white fans are waving 'racist symbols' in their faces.[^9]

-[^9]: Daniel, "2 decades after Ole Miss riot Stars and Bars still wave," **Afro-American** (Baltimore, MD)

 Daniel also reported on how Black football players were affected, something the other news service reports overlooked.
 White students at Ole Miss insisted that the waving of the Confederate flags was meant to inspire their football team, although almost half of the team at the time was Black.
 When it came to the controversy, Daniel reported "The black players do not say anything.
 That is because, according to the black students, the players fear losing their athletic scholarships.
 Coaches privately acknowledge the rebel flag hinders their efforts to recruit black athletes."[^10]